 The visitor center features an exhibit hall where tourists can unearth the area’s natural wonders and the volcanic past of the park, and even watch a brief 20-minute film that chronicles the history and geology of the area.

 Inside the visitor center are Lassen Café & Gift, where tourists can stop for a coffee and souvenir, and the Lassen Association Bookstore which carries a wide variety of maps and trail guides.

 Lassen Volcanic National Park Highway runs through the center of the park and gives visitors easy access to many of Lassen’s most popular attractions.
 If you only have one day to visit then this is the route you should take.
 Highlights include Sulphur Works, Bumpass Trail, Lassen Peak Trail, Summit Lake, Hat Creek, and Manzanita Lake.

-If you are planning on spending several days camping at the park we suggest visiting Cinder Cone Volcano trail, Boiling Springs Lake, Butte Lake, and the Warner Valley area.
+If you are planning on spending several days camping at the park we suggest visiting the Cinder Cone Volcano trail, Boiling Springs Lake, Butte Lake, and the Warner Valley area.

 Bumpass Hell Trail

 This trail is only six miles from the southwest entrance and one of the most popular places to visit in the park.
 This three-mile round-trip hike takes visitors through the largest hydrothermal area in the park.
-A raised boardwalk lets hikers get an up close look at steaming pools, and boiling mud pots.
+A raised boardwalk lets hikers get an up-close look at the steaming pools, and boiling mud pots.
 Pets are not allowed on any of the hiking trails in the park for obvious reasons.